PapaZeusOne/Der-Aktionaer-Push/README.md

 ## Der Aktionär - Aktuelles
-In this project we crawl the webpage https://www.deraktionaer.de/ to send a push notification with Telegram, whenever a new article was posted.
+In this project we crawl the webpage [Der Aktionär](https://www.deraktionaer.de/) to send a push notification with Telegram, whenever a new article was posted.

 ## Motivation
 This project is used to gain updated information about the stock market.
 The webpage does not send automated push notifications whenever a new article was posted and therefore an automated bot should do the job.
 The journal often informs about trending stocks and allows that way to execute an profitable investment.